microsoft/PowerToys/README.md

 ### GPO

  - Added a global GPO rule that applies for all utilities unless it's overridden.
 Thanks [@htcfreek](https://github.com/htcfreek)!
- - Added GPO rules to control which plugins should be enabled/disabled by policy.
+ - Added GPO rules to control which PowerToys Run plugins should be enabled/disabled by policy.
 Thanks [@htcfreek](https://github.com/htcfreek)!
+   * All plugins have to provide its plugin ID as static property in its Main method.

 ### Image Resizer